On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Our Method

-To leverage extra data, i.e., all unlabeled data, to benefit the generation, we deploy our conditional generative model on all data with pseudo labels predicted by our pre-trained PU classifier.
-However, these predicted labels tend to be noisy, reducing the reliability of the supervision signals and thus worsening the performance for the conditional generative model.
+To leverage extra data, i.e., all unlabeled data, to benefit the generation, we deploy our conditional generative model on all data with pseudo labels predicted by our PU classifier.
+However, these predicted labels tend to be noisy, reducing the reliability of the supervision signals and thus worsening the performance of the conditional generative model.
 Besides, the noise depends on the accuracy of the given PU classifier.
 To address this issue, we focus on developing a novel noise-invariant conditional GAN that is robust to noisy labels provided by a specified classifier, e.g. a PU classifier.
-We call our method Classifier-Noise-Invariant Conditional Generative Adversarial Network~(CNI-CGAN) and the architecture is depicted in Figure~\ref{fig:architecture}.
-In the following, we elaborate on each part of it.
+We call our method \textit{Classifier-Noise-Invariant Conditional Generative Adversarial Network~(CNI-CGAN)} and the architecture is depicted in Figure~\ref{fig:architecture}.

-\textbf{Principle of the Design of CNI-CGAN} Albeit being noisy, the pseudo labels given by the PU classifier still provide rich information that we can exploit.
-The key is to take the noise generation mechanism into consideration during generation.
-We denote the real data as $x_r$ and the predicted hard label through PU classifier as $PU_{\theta}(x_r)$, i.e., $PU_{\theta}(x_r)=\arg \max_i f^i_\theta(x_r)$, as displayed in Figure~\ref{fig:architecture}.
+\textbf{Principle of the Design of CNI-CGAN.} Albeit being noisy, the pseudo labels given by the PU classifier still provide rich information that we can exploit.
+The key is to consider the noise generation mechanism during the generation.
+We denote the real data as $x_r$ and the predicted hard label through the PU classifier as $PU_{\theta}(x_r)$, i.e., $PU_{\theta}(x_r)=\arg \max_i f^i_\theta(x_r)$, as displayed in Figure~\ref{fig:architecture}.
 We let the generator ``imitate'' the noise generation mechanism to generate pseudo labels for the labeled data.
 With both pseudo and real labels, we can leverage the PU classifier $f_\theta$ to estimate a confusion matrix $\tilde{C}$ to model the label noise from the classifier.
-During generation, a real label $y$, while being fed into the generator $G$, will also be polluted by $\tilde{C}$ to compute a noisy label $\tilde{y}$, which then will be combined with the generated fake sample $x_g$ for the following discrimination.
+During the generation, a real label $y$, while being fed into the generator $G$, will also be polluted by $\tilde{C}$ to compute a noisy label $\tilde{y}$, which then will be combined with the generated fake sample $x_g$ for the following discrimination.
 Finally, the discriminator $D$ will distinguish the real samples $[x_r, PU_\theta(x_r)]$ out of fake samples $[x_g, \tilde{y}]$.
-Overall, the noise ``generation'' mechanism from both sides can be balanced.
+Overall, the noise ``generation'' mechanism from both sides is balanced.